 The Oakland FRC provides assistance to families in need of local resources on a drop-in basis.
 Our Community Resource Station provides written resource materials, as well as allows families access to a computer, telephone, and printer to locate resources, including housing and other basic needs, child care, school enrollment, and employment resources in Alameda County and the East Oakland area.
 Families with children are welcome to our child-friendly space and are invited to view our “Wall of Resources” and Community Calendar and Events board for the most updated community information.
 For each child that visits the FRC, a free book is provided.

-As part of our Resource and Referral Program and in partnership with Loved Twice, the Oakland FRC offers free infant clothing to pregnant women and women with newborn babies.
+As part of our Resource and Referral Program and in partnership with Loved Twice, the Oakland FRC offers free infant clothing to expectant parent.
 Parents interested in receiving free baby clothing are required to schedule an appointment in advance by calling (510) 267-1860.

 In collaboration with First 5 Help Me Grow Alameda County, the Oakland FRC offers early developmental screening services to families with children between the ages of 0-5.
 The FRC uses the Ages and Stages Questionnaire (ASQ-3) and Ages and Stages Questionnaire – Social Emotional (ASQ:SE-2) developmental screening tools, and screening is offered in both in English and Spanish.
 The ASQ-3 is a developmental screening tool used to track developmental milestones and the ASQ:SE-2 is used to track social-emotional development in children between the ages of one month to 5 ½ years.
 Screening is recommended every 4-6 months.
 Research shows that the sooner development is tracked and assessed, the greater the chance a child has to reach his/her optimal potential in his/her most formative years.
 If you are interested in a developmental screening for your child, you may drop in and request a screening on-site or schedule an appointment by calling (510) 267-1860.